pygame-community/pygame-ce/docs/reST/ref/surface.rst

    .. method:: blits

-      | :sl:`draw many Surfaces onto this Surface at their corresponding location`
+      | :sl:`draw many surfaces onto this surface at their corresponding location`
       | :sg:`blits(blit_sequence=((source, dest), ...), doreturn=True) -> [Rect, ...] or None`
       | :sg:`blits(((source, dest, area), ...)) -> [Rect, ...]`
       | :sg:`blits(((source, dest, area, special_flags), ...)) -> [Rect, ...]`

-      The ``blits`` method efficiently draws a sequence of Surfaces onto this ``Surface``.
+      The ``blits`` method efficiently draws a sequence of surfaces onto this ``Surface``.

       **Parameters**

           ``blit_sequence``
-                A sequence that contains each Surface to be drawn along with its associated blit arguments.
+                A sequence that contains each surface to be drawn along with its associated blit arguments.
 See the **Sequence Item Formats** section below for the possible formats.

           ``doreturn`` (optional)